Press ESC to close

 Many of the art works reflect on gender, on sexual orientation, race, and the perception of beauty, which is continuously changing throughout the centuries.

-There are the chronograph prints by non-binary South African artist Zanele Muholi, titled Miss Lesbian I and VII (Amsterdam), showing the artists photographed in various poses and outfits, showcasing their unique beauty, and perception of identity, looking straight at the viewer, provoking a thought process.
+There are the chronograph prints by non-binary South African artist Zanele Muholi, titled Miss Lesbian I and VII (Amsterdam).
+These depict the artist photographed in various poses and outfits, showcasing their unique beauty.
+In the photographs, Muholi is looking straight at the viewer, breaking the fourth wall.
+Perhaps she is commenting on the perception of identity.

 It would have been a similar reaction when Velázquez’ Venus went first on display in the National Gallery in 1906.
 And despite all the great art around, this is one of my favourite displays within the exhibition, a newspaper clipping of the cover of The Sphere society magazine, of grand ladies standing before the naked Venus in the gallery, all decked out in crinolines, hats, scarves, gloves with barely a sliver of skin on show.
 The difference in the perception of beauty, aesthetics, and acceptance, could not be starker.
 And it coincided with progress tyring to be made where women and their treatment were concerned.